janpolowinski/dswarm-temporary-docu/Server-Install.md

 -- /data/mysql, up to 5GB
 -- /data/neo4j, up to 20GB
 - let the $HOME of the less privileged user be '/home/user'
-- all commands boxes start as the less privileges user and in their $HOME.
+- all commands boxes start as the less privileged user and in their $HOME.
-- Requiring root is explicitly marked (with `su` rather than `sudo ...` ; note that using sudo before each line is not suffienct to yield the same results as with su.
+- Requiring root is explicitly marked (with `su` rather than `sudo ...` ; note that using sudo before each line is not sufficient to yield the same results as with su.
 Using su may require you to set a password for root if not already done!)

 _Note: some commands require user input, this is no unattended installation_